-Keeping Faith in the Dark: Deconstruction, Negative Theology, and the Discipline of Hope
+Hope in a Secular Age: Deconstruction, Negative Theology, and the Future of Faith

 Atheism and Christianity: Moving Past Polemic

 I lead an ongoing research project on the topic of atheism, which includes eight other scholars of religion and philosophy from ACU, KU Leuven, and Yale.
 Although the debate over religion is generally polemical, we believe that sophisticated forms of atheism and Christian thought share much in common.
 With a wide group of international collaborators, we aim to explore this middle space from the perspective of genealogy, phenomenology, and political theology.

 Together with Vincent Lloyd and Linn Tonstad, I am writing a book that responds to critiques of hope in Black, queer, and continental thought.
 There is reason to worry that hope distracts from addressing the challenges faced by marginalized communities.
 Although Christian reflection on hope is not always attuned to this danger, it suggests that hope may also combat marginalization.
 Our book stages a conversation between these fields in order to clarify how hope may respond to injustice.